jamesladd/jamesladdcode/_posts/2017-01-30-east-collection.md

 The Collection (the thing with the information) is asked to do the work = The Tell Don't Ask Principle.

 As the caller / implementor of ContainedListener you can do whatever you want without modifying the Collection code.
 In this example I simply print the contained items.
-Your implementations of ContainedListener will also serve as a definition of what happens with contained items rather than that logic being spread through other pieces of code.
+Your implementations of ContainedListener will also serve as a definition of what happens with contained items rather than that logic being spread throughout the codebase.

 To fit in with other ecosystems or frameworks there are some methods that don't adhere to an East Oriented approach like "toString" and "equals".
-This are usually kept to a minimum.
+These are usually kept to a minimum.

 Making this Collection Class generic would not be hard, it is not made generic here so as to be more clear for the reader and immediately runnable.